replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 It is believed this will not impact any vendors.

 Clusters may run with 3+ nodes and not use Rook for some time if the user does not approve the migration.

+Join scripts will wait for user input to approve a migration, which may be undesirable in some environments.